Aspen Media

 What is call center software?

 This is software used in call centers that allows customer support agents, teams, and sales departments to manage all interactions with clients on various communication channels.
-Nowadays, businesses need to provide their prospects and clients with a variety of communication methods, including voice, web chat, text messaging, messaging, and even AI chatbots
+Nowadays, businesses need to provide their prospects and clients with a variety of communication methods, including voice, web chat, text messaging, messaging, and even AI chatbots.

 Call center software is built on a computer telephony integration, letting users answer phone calls from the computer with VOIP technology.
 However, software used in call centers has also evolved to support other types of digital channels, which grants organizations the ability to deliver a truly modern customer experience.